projectara/greybus-spec/source/operations.rst

 0x01..0x7f.
 Operation 0x00 is reserved as an invalid value.
 The high bit (0x80) of an operation type is used as a flag that distinguishes a request operation from its response.
 For requests, this bit is 0, for responses, it is 1.
-For example operation 0x0a will contain 0x0a in the request message's type field and 0x8a in the response message's type field.
+For example the request and response messages for operation 0x0a contain 0x0a and 0x8a (respectively) in their type fields.
 The id allows many operations to be "in flight" on a connection at once.

 A connection protocol is defined by describing the format of the